William Hart (police chief)

 William L. Hart (January 17, 1924 – November 22, 2003) was a Detroit Police Chief for almost 15 years, a position for which he was hired by Coleman Young, the mayor of the Detroit, in 1976; Hart was a political ally and adviser of Young's.
 Hart served as a Detroit policeman for four decades, and was Detroit's first black police chief and the city's longest serving police chief until that time.
+He was honored by the AARP in 1988 and in 1992 sentenced to 10 years' prison and ordered to pay back $2.3 million he had stolen.

 Personal life

 Hart was a World War II military veteran.
 Before moving to Detroit to find work, Hart lived in Pennsylvania until 1949, where he worked at a coal mine until it closed.
 Hart obtained a bachelor's degree in criminal justice and a master's in social education from Wayne State University.
 In 1973, he graduated from the FBI National Academy in Quantico, Virginia.
 In 1978, Hart was a guest lecturer at Michigan State University, in the College of Urban Development.
 Hart also secured a PhD in educational sociology from Wayne State.
 He married Laura around 1951, a nurse, who remained his wife until her death.
-Laura Hart passed away in 1992 at 62 years of age, while her husband was imprisoned; she had been his main witness during his defense in court.
-William Hart passed away at 79 years of age, in Philadelphia.
+Laura Hart died in 1992 at 62 years of age, while her husband was imprisoned; she had been his main witness during his defense in court.
+William Hart died at 79 years of age, in Philadelphia.